KElijahS/Minefield-Project3/README.md

 #### Starting Data Webscrape
-We scraped data from the two websites http://billboardtop100of.com/ and https://www.billboard.com/charts/year-end focusing on the history of the billboard Top 100 chart starting in 1941 and ending in 2020.
+We scraped data from the two websites http://billboardtop100of.com/ and https://www.billboard.com/charts/year-end focusing on the history of the "Billboard Top 100" chart starting in 1941 and ending in 2020.
 We focused on 5 focus groups ‘Female’ , ‘Male’, ‘Male Group’, ‘Female Group’, ‘Mixed Group’.
 There were some years that artists did alot of collaboration and those years fell into the 'Mixed Group category'.
-In the 90s we noticted the rise of "Male Groups' but we noticed that 'Male artists dominated the charts throughout the years.
-In 2005, we saw the rise in 'Female artists' which we hope to see in the future years.
-Adele "Easy on me is currrently dominating the charts in the No.1 spot.
+In the 70s we noticted that 'Male Groups' dominated the charts.
+We also noticed that 'Male Artists' dominated the charts throughout the years.
+In 2010, we noticed a rise in the 'Mixed Group' category this was due to features where male and female artists collaborted on music together.
+Throughout the 90s we saw a peak in 'Male Group' but female group had a small rise but neither dominated like the solo artists or mixed group category.
+In 1995, we saw the rise in 'Female artists' in which we hope to see more female artist top the charts in the future years.
+Adele "Easy on me" is currrently dominating the charts in the No.1 spot prior to that Mariah Carey dominated the charts during christmas time with "ALL I WANT".

 ##### CREATING THE DATA VISUALIZATION
 We scraped the data from the website and cleaned the data using Pandas in juypter notebook.